Trump says he expects to be arrested on Tuesday, calls for protests | CBC News

 Bragg's office last year won the conviction of the Trump Organization on tax fraud charges.
 But Bragg declined to charge Trump himself with financial crimes related to his business practices, prompting two prosecutors who worked on the probe to resign.

-Trump leads his early rivals for his party's nomination, holding the support of 43 per cent of Republicans in a February Reuters/Ipsos poll, compared with 31 per cent for his nearest rival, Florida Governor Ron DeSantis, who has not yet announced his candidacy.
+Trump leads his early rivals for his party's nomination, holding the support of 43 per cent of Republicans in a February Reuters/Ipsos poll, compared with 31 per cent for his nearest rival, DeSantis, who has not yet announced his candidacy.

 With files from The Associated Press